jpanther/lynx/exampleSite/content/readme.md

+---
-# Lynx
+title: Lynx
+---

 Lynx is designed to be a simple links page powered by [Hugo](https://gohugo.io).
-It's built using Tailwind CSS and inspired by services like LinkTree.
+It's built using Tailwind CSS and inspired by services like Linktree.

 🌏 [Demo site](https://jpanther.github.io/lynx/)
 🐛 [Bug reports & issues](https://github.com/jpanther/lynx/issues)